 As part of your customized treatment plan at the Pennsylvania Adult & Teen Challenge, we use cognitive-behavioral therapy.
 This approach gives our clients the ability to change the self-defeating thoughts that often trigger addictions.
-Through programs like our 30-day clinical addiction recovery and long-term residential program, we help young adults ages 11 to 17 overcome substance abuse.
+Through programs like the Naaman Center, 30-day clinical addiction recovery and long-term residential program, we help young adults ages 14 to 17 overcome substance abuse.
 Our experienced and compassionate counselors and therapists provide clients with the treatment they need to heal.

 For those with a substance abuse disorder, destructive thoughts can complicate the recovery process.
 Recognizing harmful thought patterns can help you begin to turn them around.
 Cognitive-behavioral therapy provides clients with alternative ways to process their thoughts.
 Additionally, CBT is a problem-focused approach that may work for you.

 Cognitive-behavioral therapy in Pennsylvania has group and individual components.
 Some sessions involve taking away work to help you practice skills gained in the classroom or therapy session.
 Also, some further benefits of cognitive-behavioral therapy include:

 There are numerous talk therapies.
 However, cognitive-behavioral therapy has proven effective across many programs.
 Thus, we incorporate it into our treatments.
 So whether you or a loved one is struggling with drugs or alcohol, it can help you heal.

 Negative thinking stands in the way of self-change.
 Some people classify this as all-or-nothing thinking.
 These destructive thoughts are powerful, and they can lead to depression, anxiety, and addiction.
 If you struggle with substance abuse addiction, negative thinking may leave you feeling powerless.
 To counter this, our therapists help you try to overcome these feelings and regain control of your behavior.